ErichStyger/mcuoneclipse/Examples/RaspberryPiPico/pico_ST7735/readme.txt

-Project for the Raspberry Pi Pico (W or non-W) using a display with the ST7735 controller (SPI)
+Project for the Raspberry Pi Pico (W or non-W) using a display with the Sitronics ST7735 controller (SPI)

 Files needed: (besides this readme.txt)